Jjolmyeon Recipe (Korean Spicy Cold Chewy Noodles)

 Instructions

-- Drain, rinse under cold water, and rub noodles with both hands to get rid of excess starch for about 2 minutes.
+- Drain and rinse the noodles under cold water.
+Rub the noodles gently with both hands for about 2 minutes to remove excess starch.
 Drain completely.

 Enjoy!